m-i-n-a-r/tarazed/README.md

 ## Task
 > How can a user understand the progression behind the overall evolution of the space travel phenomenon?

 The specific task is to display the history of the space travels from 1961 until the last scheduled launch in a clear and easy to understand representation.
-The user can see the progress on a time based graph, interacting with the graph to highlight or filter.
+The user can see the progress on a time based graph, interacting with the graph to see the statistics of each year or decade.
 Approximately, there are **2000 launches**, **250 agencies** and a time window of **60 years** (at the time of writing).

 ## Features
 - Dynamic data!
 The visualization is **automatically updated** when a new launch is scheduled
-- Interactive visual representation, multiple options
+- Interactive visual representation, advanced stats
 - The sources are easy to **customize** and understand
 - A beautiful **page template** to display the graph is included